thumbliner/thumbliner/small-talk.md

 Look.
 Listen.<br>

 Remember what happened in `insert millennia` B.C.?
-I, probably, can’t.
+I probably can’t.
 Should I?<br>

 You should read more.
 This is the truth.
-Ok, let’s add this, to the reading list.<br>
+Ok—let’s add it to the reading list.<br>

 Peace